exapsy/goumem/README.md

 Goumem is a library that provides manual memory allocation functions for Go, the way C does it, by using `mmap` for unix systems or the `KERNEL32 - VirtualAlloc` for windows systems.

+## Is it ready

+No. But for now you may look for how you may implement your own custom implementation if you want.

+## TODO:

+- [x] Support for pools
+- [ ] Support for resizing pools
+- [ ] Allocator doesn't allocate each time directly from CPU, but uses page-based chunks - and allocates new chunk per need.

 ## Supports

 - Unix & POSIX compliant systems (Linux, macOS, ...)